HarryStevens/swiftmap/README.md

 ### Layers

-Layers let you add geospatial data to a <i>map</i>, as well as decide how that data should be drawn to the DOM.
+Layers let you add geospatial data to a map, as well as decide how that data should be drawn to the DOM.
 The recommended indenting pattern is to indent two spaces to declare a new layer, calling either <i>map</i>.layerPolygons() or <i>map</i>.layerPoints(), and to indent four spaces when calling drawing functions on the preceding layer.

 ```js
 swiftmap.map("#map")